DenisW7/Homework_prog/README.md

-# I'm Denis and I first step course in the VSU
+# I'm Denis and I first step course to the VSU

 ## I will publish my code for homework here and separate tasks at directories